Architecture College of Architecture

 Academic Warning, Appeals, and Dismissal

-Students in the undergraduate program placed on academic warning by the College for two consecutive semesters will be transferred out of the College of Architecture into the Exploratory and Pre-Professional Advising Center and must reapply for admission to the College and the architecture, landscape architecture, or interior design program.
+Students in the undergraduate program placed on academic warning by the College for two consecutive semesters will be transferred out of the College of Architecture into the Exploratory and Pre-Professional Advising Center and must reapply for admission to the College and the architectural studies, landscape architecture, or interior design program.
 Students must have a cumulative GPA of 3.0 to be readmitted from the Exploratory and Pre-Professional Advising Center into architecture, interior design, and landscape architecture.

 Students in the M.Arch program are required to maintain a 3.0 semester GPA.
 Students placed on academic warning will be allowed to continue with their classes for one semester if the cumulative GPA is 3.0 or with permission from the program director.
 If their next semester grade point average is below a 3.0 they are dismissed from the degree program.
 Students desiring to be readmitted will have to apply for admission to the professional program.